 Drug addiction can be treated, but it’s important that the person using drugs seeks help and support to figure next steps, rather than trying to deal with it on their own.

-People from all walks of life take drugs, and the type of drug they use can depend on their socioeconomic status including things like their cultural background, where they live and what their income is.
+People from all walks of life take illicit drugs, and the type of drug they use can depend on their socioeconomic status including things like their cultural background, where they live and what their income is.

 Risks associated with drugs abuse include physical and mental health problems, personal relationship issues, work and financial problems, and drug addiction.